wormhole-foundation/wormhole/whitepapers/0017_delegated_guardian_sets.md

 ## Overview

 Delegated guardian sets introduce an asymmetry in chain observation responsibilities within the Guardian network.
-For a given chain, a subset of Guardians is designated as Delegated — they run watchers and gossip their observations via a new `DelegateObservation` gossip message to a dedicated p2p topic, signed with their Guardian key to ensure authenticity.
+For a given chain, a subset of Guardians is designated as Delegated.
+They run watchers and gossip their observations via a new `DelegateObservation` gossip message to a dedicated p2p topic, signed with their Guardian key to ensure authenticity.
 The remaining Canonical Guardians subscribe to this topic.

 Once a sufficient number of `DelegateObservation` messages agree on a message, Canonical Guardians reconstruct the corresponding `MessagePublication` and proceed through the standard VAA signing pipeline.